carriejv/technician/README.md

 ### Editing Existing Sources

-If you want to change the priority or cache policy of a previously set source, you can simply pass it back in to `addSource()` with the new config.
+If you want to change the priority or cache policy of a previously set source, you can simply pass it back in to `setSource()` with the new config.
 You can also `deleteSource()` to remove it completely.

 Sources are managed by reference.
 The exact `ConfigSource` passed in at creation should be passed in to edit or delete it.